- Professor Michael Rosemann

 Business Process Management, Business Process Modelling, Conceptual Modelling, Enterprise Resource Planning, Enterprise Systems, Ontologies, Operations Management, SAP, Service Management, Workflow Management

-Dr Michael Rosemann is Professor and Head of the Information Systems School, Science and Engineering Faculty, Queensland University of Technology, Brisbane, Australia.
-QUT’s Information Systems School received a ranking of ‘above world class’ in this area of research in Australia (ERA 2012) and includes QUT’s Business Process Management Discipline, one of the largest BPM research groups in the world.
+Dr Michael Rosemann is Professor and Head of the Information Systems School, Science and Engineering Faculty, Queensland University of Technology.
+QUT’s Information Systems research received a ranking of ‘well above world standard (5/5)’ in this area of research in Australia (ERA, December 2015) and includes QUT’s Business Process Management Discipline, one of the largest BPM research groups in the world.
 Under his leadership as a Head of School, he established three industry-funded Chairs in the Information Systems School, i.e. the Woolworths Chair in Retail Innovation, the Brisbane Airport Corporation Chair in Airport Innovation and the PwC Chair in Digital Economy.

-Dr Rosemann is a disruptive thinker with a passion for corporate innovation (eco)systems.
+Dr Rosemann is a disruptive thinker with a digital mind and a passion for corporate innovation (eco)systems.
 His work is focused on creating exciting future worlds with today’s possibilities that make current practices obsolete.
 As a researcher and advisor to board rooms and senior executives he is committed to advancing knowledge and confidence in the areas of revenue resilience, digital mindfulness and innovation/opportunity management.

 Dr Rosemann is the author/editor of seven books, more than 250 refereed papers in outlets such as MISQ, EJIS, Information Systems and JAIS, Editorial Board member of ten international journals and co-inventor of two US patents.
-His recently edited ‘Handbook of Business Process Management’ is the most comprehensive consolidation of global BPM thought leaders.
+His recently updated ‘Handbook of Business Process Management’ (with Prof. Jan vom Brocke) is a comprehensive consolidation of global BPM thought leaders.
 His publications have been translated into German, Russian, Portuguese and Mandarin.

 His main contributions are the concept of a series of process innovation patterns, seven traits of a digital mind, a revenue resilience assessment, value-driven BPM, the rapid redesign method NESTT, customer process management, BPM as a service, a BPM maturity model, guidelines of business process modelling, configurable reference models, ambidextrous BPM and context-aware BPM.
-His current areas of interest are data markets, foresight innovation, deriving value from communities, innovation systems and effective university-industry relationships.
+His current areas of interest are revenue resilience, digital mindfulness, innovation systems and effective university-industry relationships.

 In November 2011, he has been interviewed as part of Gartner’s Fellow Interview series.
 His paper on ‘Toward improving the relevance of information systems research to practice: the role of applicability checks‘, published in the MIS Quarterly (2008) and co-authored with Iris Vessey, won the Emerald Management Reviews Citations of Excellence Awards for 2012, i.e. it has been chosen as one of the top 50 articles with proven impact since its publication date from the top 300 management journals in the world.
-He also has been the co-author of conference papers that won the best paper award at CAiSE 1999 (Heidelberg), PACIS 2004 (Shanghai), ACIS 2005 (Manly) and BPM 2010 (New York).
-His h-index is 56 (i.e., 56 of his papers have been cited at least 56 times) and his papers have attracted more than 10,000 citations (Google Scholar) (August 2014) (see details at Google Scholar)
+Michael Rosemann has been the co-author of conference papers that won the best paper award at CAiSE 1999 (Heidelberg), PACIS 2004 (Shanghai), ACIS 2005 (Manly) and BPM 2010 (New York).
+His h-index is 56 (i.e., 56 of his papers have been cited at least 56 times) and his papers have attracted more than 13,800 citations (Google Scholar) (September 2016) (see details at Google Scholar)

-Michael regularly provides advice related to performance, innovation and process management to organisations and their executives from diverse industries including telco, banking, insurance, utility, retail, public sector, logistics and the film industry.
+Michael regularly provides advice related to performance, innovation and process management to organisations and their executives from diverse industries including telco, banking, insurance, utility, retail, public sector, higher education, logistics and the film industry.

 - Ouyang C, ter Hofstede AH, La Rosa M, Rosemann M, Court DC, (2008) Camera, Set, Action: automating film production via Business Process Management, CCI International Conference on Creating Value; Between Commerce and Commons p1-9